 Before the beginning of work, agree very precisely on all the work conditions with the employer:

-It is also important that the company validates the referral at the beginning of work.
-This means that the company signs one copy of the referral or signs it electronically.
+It is also important that the employer validates the referral at the beginning of work.
+This means that the employer signs one copy of the referral or signs it electronically.

-At the student service you can find out how regularly your potential employer makes payment.
-Before you start working you can check the website www.neplacniki.info to see whether this company is on the list of companies that do not pay for student work.
+At the student service you can find out how regularly your potential employer makes payments.
+Before you start working, you can check the website www.neplacniki.info to see whether this employer is on the list of employers who do not pay for student work.

 In case of disagreement, you can contact the e-Student Service.
 We will mediate between you and the company.

 If you want to ask a question on the subject of disputes, please fill out the form.

 In the case that the company does not pay the invoice, we will do out best to ensure that you receive the agreed payment.
 You can track the entire recovery process.
 If you believe that an employer does not comply with the agreement, made before the commencement of work or violates your rights, you can contact us and explain the circumstances of the dispute or violation.
 We will contact the employer and warn him about his obligations.

 At workplaces where workers are not threatened by special health hazards and at workplaces where there are no special risks, employers are usually satisfied with a medical certificate that you obtain on the basis of a check-up from the preventive health care program for students, provided that you have been examined in a period not exceeding 5 years.
 All of the above applies also to high school students.

 We suggest that you arrange compulsory health insurance in accordance with the legislation of the Republic of Slovenia and EU provisions, as in case of injury, treatment costs may be incurred.

 Labour Relations Act specifically regulates the work of persons under the age of 18 who cannot perform overtime work and can work up to 8 hours a day (Legal basis Article 142-146 ZDR-1):